Foul (sports)

 A player commits a foul by tripping an opponent during an association football match.

 In sports, a foul is an inappropriate or unfair act by a player as deemed by a referee, usually violating the rules of the sport or game.
 A foul may be intentional or accidental, and often results in a penalty.
 Even though it may not be intentional, fouling can still cause serious harm or injury to opposing players, or even their own players if unaware of their surroundings during particular situations on sports.
 Fouls are used in many different sports.
 Often own teammates can clash and foul each other by accident, such as both going for and with eyes on a ball in AFL.
 Strategical fouls violate the traditional norms of cooperation and agreement to the essential rules and regulations of the game, or are perhaps not part of the games at all.

 Individual sports may have different types of fouls.
 For example, in basketball, a personal foul involves illegal personal contact with an opponent.
 A technical foul refers to unsportsmanlike non-contact behavior, a more serious infraction than a personal foul.
 A flagrant foul involves unsportsmanlike contact behavior, considered the most serious foul and often resulting in ejection from the game.

 In association football, a foul is an unfair act by a player as deemed by the referee.
 In association football or rugby, a professional foul is a deliberate act of foul play, usually to prevent an opponent scoring.

 Kinjite are various fouls that a sumo wrestler might commit that will cause him to lose the bout.

-Facial is a term used in some contact sports to refer to a foul that involves one player hitting another in the face.

 Penalties awarded against fouls usually affect the outcome of the game immediately, as seen in the examples above.
 However, in some cases committing a foul may have further repercussions in the form of a fine (penalty), especially in professional competitions.
 For example, in the National Basketball Association players are given a $2000 fine each technical foul committed for the first five technical fouls committed in the regular season.
 Players may also receive fines up to $50,000 for committing fighting fouls.

 Great athletes push on the rules, norms and boundaries of their games in pursuit for victory/success, although there can be consequences for crossing lines and unwanted outcomes such as suspensions or bans from the games altogether.

 Coaches are not exempt from fouls.
 In some cases, coaches can also receive fouls.
 For example, in basketball the coach can be given technical fouls or be immediately ejected from the game.
 Two examples of a technical foul committed by a coach are entering the court without permission from the referee or physically contacting an official.
 In the event of receiving two technical fouls, the coach will be ejected from the game.
 An example of when a coach may be immediately ejected from the game is if they commit a punching foul.